erikjber/radiacodescanner/README.md

 Radiacode devices are great, but to get the spectrum from the device to your computer you either have to use a Windows-only program or go via a mobile device.
 If you are using Linux this can be cumbersome.
-This simple command-line utility lets you dump the spectrum directly to an XML file suitable for spectrum analysis programs, e.g. InterSpec.
+This simple command-line utility lets you dump the spectrum directly to an XML file suitable for spectrum analysis programs, e.g. [InterSpec](https://sandialabs.github.io/InterSpec/).

-This program is, in part, based on BecqMoni by Am6er: https://github.com/Am6er/BecqMoni
+This program is, in part, based on [BecqMoni by Am6er](https://github.com/Am6er/BecqMoni).

 ## Installation
 ```